-Global Master of Science in Finance (MSF) Admission & Application Process
+Executive Master of Taxation (EMTAX) Admission & Application Process

 Program Start Dates

-- Bachelor’s degree in any discipline; no business prerequisites are required, finance-related degree preferred
+- Bachelor’s degree in any discipline from a regionally accredited institution; no accounting or business prerequisites are required

-- GPA over the last 60 undergraduate credits:
+- GPA approximately 3.0 or higher over the last 60 undergraduate degree credits

 Complete the Departmental Supplemental Application